hamnajamila/Compiler-Construction-Project/README.md

    Features

-   ✅ Fetches live weather updates for any city
-   ✅ Extracts key details using regex-based parsing
-   ✅ Handles HTTP requests and errors gracefully
-   ✅ Provides a clean and formatted weather summary
+   ✅ Fetches live weather updates for any city✅ Extracts key details using regex-based parsing✅ Handles HTTP requests and errors gracefully✅ Provides a clean and formatted weather summary

    Technologies Used